 In the first case, your primary concern is safety—not losing money before the future purchase.
-In the second case, you are investing for retirement, and assuming retirement is many years away then it is irrelevant what the account value is worth after one year.
+In the second case, you are investing for retirement.
+Assuming that retirement is many years away, then it is irrelevant what the account value is worth after one year.
 What you care about is what choices are most likely to help your account be worth the most by the time you reach retirement age.
-In reality, significant growth typically requires at least 5 years or more of time in the market.
+In reality, significant growth typically requires at least five years or more in the market.

 How Much Should Risk?

-Some investments entail what I call a level five investment risk; the risk that you can lose all your money.
+Some investments entail the risk that you can lose all your money.
 These investments are too risky for most people.
 One easy way to reduce investment risk is to diversify.
-By doing so you may still experience swings in investment value.
+By doing so, you may still experience swings in investment value.
 However, you can reduce the risk of a complete loss due to bad timing or other unfortunate circumstances.

-Be cautious about buying only for high yield investments.
+Be cautious about buying only high yield investments.
 There is no such thing as high returns with low risk.
-Better to earn moderate returns than swing for the fences.
-If you decide to swing, remember, it can backfire, and you can experience big losses.
+It is better to earn moderate returns than to swing for the fences.
+If you decide to swing, remember, you can miss, and you can experience big losses.

 What Should You Invest In?

 Too many people buy the first investment product presented to them.
-Better to lay out a thorough list of all the choices that meet your stated goal.
-Then take the time to understand the pros and cons of each.
+It is better to lay out a thorough list of all the choices that meet your stated goal.
+Take the time to understand the pros and cons of each.
 Next, narrow your final investment choices down to a few that you feel confident about.
 Some investments are great for long-term retirement money.
 Others are more speculative, which means maybe you can put some "play money" or "take a chance" money into them, but not all of your retirement savings.

 Putting It All Together